April 29, 2026

 Coat and Blazer

-I find that Parisians over-wintrify (I made this word up) themselves, even when the temperatures are not that cold.
-With that being said, I would recommend packing something wintery looking, like a tweed blazer, plus a wool blend coat for the chilly days and nights.
+I find that Parisians over-wintrify themselves in autumn, even when the temperatures are not that cold.
+With that being said, I would recommend packing something wintery looking, like a neutral blazer, plus a wool blend coat for the chilly days and nights.

 Tights